-Fig. X https://tenor.com/view/truck-crash-gif-10492368
+Fig. 2 https://tenor.com/view/truck-crash-gif-10492368

 Memes are also tricksters, as they make us believe we control them while it’s actually the other way around.
-Classic Zizek: “Memes, misperceived by us, subjects, as means of our communication, effectively run the show”.
+Classic Zizek: ‘Memes, misperceived by us, subjects, as means of our communication, effectively run the show’.
 Previous critiques of memetics by pious humanists for not sufficiently taking agency and meaning-making into account fail to perceive this radical copernican turn in modern scientific thought.
 To reject memetics on the basis of its reduction of culture to genetic principles of evolutionary biology à la Dawkins and his semi-religious atheist followers (how ironic), while superficially legitimate, actually throws out the meme with the bathwater.

 Returning to the meme as the bastard offspring of two different ontological registers, we could say the meme acts as a medial interface between asignifying and signifying semiotic systems.
 For Felix Guattari and later Maurizio Lazzarato in Signs and Machines: Capitalism and the Production of Subjectivity, asignifying semiotics refers to an operational system of signs that operates below and without any reference to human subjectivity, sociality, representation, and intersubjective meaning, and that extradiscursively acts on human and non-human entities by controlling the parameters of their existence.
 In this reading, the meme traverses and connects two assemblages of domination: that of social subjection and machinic enslavement.
 Whereas the former acts on the level of ideology and interpellation, the latter instead ‘operates at the level of deterritorialised codes and non-representational signals where the individual becomes a cog of a larger machine that reduces all singular content to an abstract value or axiom’.